Agnidhra11/Agnidhra11/README.md

 ---

 ## 💼 Projects
+### Network Architecture Project
+- Build a Hub and Spoke Architecture in a 1000 site Retail Business
+- Each and Every 1000 Sites are considered as Spoke Network and Azure Vnet has been used as the Hub
+- Technologies and Cloud used - Juniper and Azure
+- Create the entire HLD and LLD of the Project
+- The Architecture includes Traffic steering via local breakout and Overlay Tunnel to HUB.
+It also includes complex desing for Secured and High Availaibilty connection

+### Data Analysis Projects
 - Predictive Analysis on Train and Test Data with R Programming - Methods used - Linear Regression, Logistic Regression, Random Forest, Decision Trees and Xgboost
 - SQL project on Data Analysis amd Statistics
 - Data Visualisation with Tableau